Top Businesses We Insure in the Media & advertising

 - Court-ordered judgments

-Normally covered by a general liability policy, advertising and media-related injuries are normally excluded from the policy for advertising and media professionals because of their line of work.
+Usually covered by a general liability policy, advertising and media-related injuries are generally excluded from the policy for advertising and media professionals because of their line of work.

 - Libel and slander